 How to Spot the Hidden Medieval Towers of Florence (Arttrav article, February 17th 2015).
 Read on Arttrav here

 The Lost Towers of Florence.
 A Vanished Medieval Skyline (Chris Dobson eBook, Second Edition November 2014).
-Available on Amazon here
+Available here

 "like burning coals of fire": Meet the Angels (Vinoutlet talk, Florence, July 2014).